 Having a poor credit score (600 and below) severely limits your options for most credit cards, including rewards credit cards.
-It doesn’t mean you can’t get approved for a rewards credit card, but your options are far more limited.
+It doesn’t mean you can’t get approved for a rewards credit card, but your options are far more narrow.

-The Discover it Secured is a great option for someone who’s rebuilding their credit score but wants to earn rewards.
+The Discover it Secured card is a great option for someone who’s rebuilding their credit score but wants to earn rewards.
 The credit card requires you to make a security deposit against your credit limit.
 Your purchases earn rewards and you’ll get your deposit back after several months as long as you make all your payments on time.

 What Lenders Consider Besides Credit Scores

 Your credit score isn’t the only thing credit card issuers check to qualify you for a rewards credit card.
-They’ll also consider your income, the amount of debt you have, how many credit cards you have open, any recent delinquencies, along with a few other factors.
+They’ll also consider your income, the amount of debt you have, how many credit cards you have open, and any recent delinquencies, along with a few other factors.
 Having your credit in the best shape possible improves your chances of being approved for a rewards credit card.

-To limit the number of people who open credit cards just to get a signup bonus, some credit card issuers limit the number of credit cards you can open within a period of time.
+To limit the number of people who open credit cards just to get a new cardmember bonus, some credit card issuers limit the number of credit cards you can open within a period of time.
 Even with excellent credit, you can be denied for some credit cards if you’ve opened several credit cards within the past two years.
 Pay attention to each credit card issuer’s fine print to be sure the number credit cards you’ve opened in the past two years won’t count against you.